ssbc/ssb-subset-replication-spec/README.md

 ## subset(query, options): source

-Subset is mainly intended for the subset case of a classical feed but is also relevant for index feeds.

 This method can be seen as a more general version of createHistoryStream where the id, or what you are interesting in, first needs to be defined.
 Query specifies what data you are